Drive-Up COVID-19 Testing

 How does it work if I choose to do a swab test?

 Our medical staff will be dressed in full protective gear (suit, face shield, mask, and gloves) while performing the test.
 Once you are in our parking space to get tested, you will stay in your car and simply roll down your window so our staff can perform the test.
-The physician or nursing staff will carefully slide a thin swab into your nose, all the way back to your sinuses, for a nasopharyngeal swab.
-If you chose the oropharyngeal method, you will be instructed to open your mouth and the swab will be inserted to touch the back of the throat to obtain the sample.
-A sterile wooden tongue depressor may be necessary to push your tongue down.
-Touching the back of the sinuses or the back of the throat for 10 seconds is the best way to obtain a true specimen.
+The physician or nursing staff will carefully slide a thin swab into your nose or mouth to obtain the sample.

 What is a Rapid COVID-19 Antibody Test?